Need Help Choosing? Click Here

 Like most other mPOS providers, SumUp mostly relies on word of mouth and online advertising.
 You’re not going to encounter a sales team in the field offering demos.
-I really like this approach, because independent resellers and sales reps tend to promise the world to merchants and rarely deliver.
+I really like this approach, because independent resellers and sales reps tend to promise the world to merchants — but they rarely deliver.

 Overall, I have every reason to believe that SumUp is straightforward and transparent in its operations.
 The pricing is clearly laid out.
 Contract terms are clear and fair.
-The complaints against SumUp (which we’ll get to soon) are the standard fare and nothing unique or even uncommon (which is usually an indicator of something problematic.)
+The complaints against SumUp (which we’ll get to soon) are the standard fare.
+They’re not unique or even uncommon, which are the sort of problems that usually indicate something problematic.